datamj2/data_cleaning/README.md

 In the last step, data_select is filtered to provide the mean of each measurement column by each combination of subject and activity.
 This data set is called data_final and is returned by run_Analysis.

 Data_final is a tidy data set because it meets the three requirements for tidy data:
+1) each variable is a column
+2) each observation is as row
+3) each observational unit forms a table

-The following code will load ?data.final? from the text file:
+The following code will load “data.final” from the text file: data_final<-read.table("data_final.txt",header=TRUE,sep="\t",check.names=FALSE)

-data_final<-read.table("data_final.txt",header=TRUE,sep="\t",check.names=FALSE)